 Take-offs from the IGI Airport require a minimum visibility range of 125 metres.

-However, as Delhi airport has advanced technology for low-visibility landings, called the CAT IIIB system, aircraft qualified to land in visibility of 25-50 metres could arrive here.
+However, as Delhi airport has advanced technology for low-visibility landings, called the CAT IIIB system (short for category three), aircraft qualified to land in the visibility of 25-50 metres could arrive.

-There were, however, nearly 50 diversions to nearby airports as many pilots deployed by airlines were not CAT IIIB compliant, the source said.
+There were, however, nearly 50 diversions to nearby airports as many pilots deployed by airlines were not trained in CAT IIIB instrument landing system, the source said.

-"Runway visibility since 5.30 am has been between 50-75 metres.
-This is so far the worst fog we have experienced this year," RK Jenamani, Director, Indian Meteorological Department, Delhi area and IGI Airport said,
+"Runway visibility since 5.30 AM has been between 50-75 metres.
+This is so far the worst fog we have experienced this year," RK Jenamani, Director, India Meteorological Department, Delhi area and IGI Airport said.